B2B Marketing Agency logo

 If the whole flight is under-booked and they can fit the passengers (and any crew that have to get home) on the next flight - they may bump the whole flight.

-Artificial Intelligence systems are either being used now, or soon will be, to either assist the Yield Manager or fully automate yield management decisions.
+Most airlines now use Artificial Intelligence systems to either assist the Yield Manager or fully automate yield management decisions.

 Yield Management, price positioning, and brand image